Linear Complementary Pairs of Quasi-Cyclic and Quasi-Twisted Codes: Introduction

 A pair of linear codes of the same length over a finite field is called a linear complementary pair (LCP) of codes if the codes intersect trivially and the direct sum of the codes is the whole ambient space.
 LCPs of codes have been extensively studied due to their nice algebraic structure and wide applications in cryptography.
 Ngo et al. \cite{Ngo2015} introduced LCPs of codes in 2015 and showed their applications in resistance against physical attacks like side-channel attacks (SCA) and fault injection attacks (FIA).
 This method is known as Direct Sum Masking (DSM).
 The security parameters of a given LCP $(C,D)$ over a finite field depend on $\min \{d(C),d(D^\perp)\}$, where $d(C)$ denotes the minimum Hamming distance of $C$ and $d(D^\perp)$ denotes the dual distance of $D$ (for details, see \cite{Carlet2016,carlet2018}).
 Linear complementary dual (LCD) codes are a special case of an LCP of codes where $D=C^{\perp}$.
 The security parameters of an LCD code depend only on the minimum distance of the code.

 In 2018, Carlet et al. \cite{carlet2018} characterized LCPs of quasi-cyclic codes using the Chinese Remainder Theorem (CRT) decomposition of codes and also provided necessary and sufficient conditions for pairs of constacyclic and double circulant codes to be an LCP of codes.
 Moreover, they proved that if $(C, D)$ is an LCP of constacyclic or 2D cyclic code, then $C$ and $D^{\perp}$ are permutation equivalent.
 G\"uneri et al. \cite{Guneri2018} showed the equivalence of $C$ and $D^{\perp}$ holds for an LCP of $mD$-cyclic codes as well.
 These results show that finding LCD codes and LCPs of codes is the same in the context of security parameters.
 However, $C$ and $D^\perp$ need not be permutation equivalent for an LCP of quasi-cyclic codes \cite[Example 3.3]{carlet2018}.
+In \cite{carlet2019}, Carlet et al. proved that for $q>2$, there exists an LCP of linear codes with security parameters as good as the optimal distance of linear codes, and for $q=2$, the security parameters of optimal binary LCPs of linear codes are lower bounded by one less than the optimal distance of linear codes.
+In \cite{Choi2022,Guneri2023,Li2023}, the authors discussed optimal binary LCPs of linear codes.
 In this work, we give a polynomial characterization of LCPs of quasi-cyclic and quasi-twisted codes with index $2$.
+Using these characterizations, we provide several examples of optimal LCPs of quasi-twisted codes over $\mathbb{F}_q$.
 The rest of the paper is organized as follows.

 In Section \ref{pre}, we recall the basics of LCPs of codes and the decomposition of quasi-cyclic codes.
 In Section \ref{secgen2lcp}, we establish necessary and sufficient conditions for LCPs of quasi-cyclic codes of index $2$.
 We discuss LCPs of one-generator quasi-cyclic codes in Section \ref{secgen1lcp}.
 We characterize LCPs of quasi-twisted codes in Section \ref{secqtlcp}.
 In Section \ref{secexample}, we give several examples of LCPs of quasi-cyclic codes.